It's a 'Year of Yay!'

 Q: Where do the rides start and end?

-A: During 2016, rides leave from and return to the Whole Foods Market Easton Gateway.
+A: During 2018, rides will leave from and return to Lucky's Market in Clintonville.

 Q: What happens during the rides?

-A: After a brief welcome at Whole Foods Market, we head out on the road and ride a casual few miles to our first destination.
-There we may receive a tour, explore on our own, shop, etc. for a while before heading back out for another few miles and similar stops.
-Then we return to Whole Foods Market, and those who are done depart from there.
-Often, a group of riders will stick around to share a meal and socialize in Whole Foods' cafe space.
+A: After a brief welcome, we head out on the road and ride a casual few miles to our first destination.
+There we may receive a tour, explore on our own, shop, etc. for 10–20 minutes before heading back out for another few miles and similar stops.
+Then we return to Lucky's, and those who are done depart from there.
+There is always a group of riders who are interested in sticking around after the ride to share a meal and socialize.
 We hope you choose to hang out too!

 Q: What should I bring with me?